 Lands that are legally protected from economic development, but may or may not be designated protected areas is an important category, but often overlooked (Kamal et al. 2014).
 This is critical since biodiversity persists in the de facto world, not the de jure one within the narrower constraints of protected area recognition.
 Furthermore, the interpretation of whether leases and concessions create protected areas can be contested and will likely change over time, complicating reporting on progress toward Aichi targets.
 A broader look at conservation strategies is particularly important as agricultural intensification and conversion continues to reduce habitat for rare and threatened species in New Zealand (Monks et al. 2019) and globally (Díaz 2019).
 Reporting systems can also mask loss of ecosystem protections when some areas are downsized and others are upsized, such as occurred after the collapse of the Soviet Union (Mancheno et al. 2017).

 The increasing use of covenants represents a shift toward blending public and private property rights for conservation (Owley and Rissman 2016).
-Freehold lands with covenants were situated in moderately threatened landscapes that offered economic production value as well as ecological value, consistent with hypotheses 1b and 2b.
+Freehold lands with covenants were situated in moderately threatened landscapes that offered economic production value as well as ecological value, consistent with Hypotheses 1b and 2b.
 This approach recognizes the potential for private lands to offer conservation benefits, particularly with relatively secure legal protections against development (Kamal et al. 2014).
 The legal protections offered by covenants are variable and markedly less protective than public conservation land status (Brower and Page 2017).

 Our research contributes to the growing literature on the spatial patterns of PADDD, land reform, and public ownership.
 The spatial scale of PADDD and land reform dynamics is an important future research area (Cook et al. 2017).
 Future research on NZ tenure review would benefit from analysis of changing dynamics over time, access to detailed SIV reports, and analysis of land cover change.
 While many land reform efforts globally have sought to divide large holdings into smaller ownerships, and many arise from grassroots, popular movements (Wolford 2007), NZ’s tenure review was not driven by a populist call for equity of land access; rather it resulted from a quiet series of negotiations with leaseholders (Brower et al 2010).
-This research is relevant as governments seek to reduce protected area management expenses through PADDD and seek to shift legal land restrictions through land reform.
+This research is relevant as governments seek to reduce protected area management expenses through PADDD and shift legal land restrictions through land reform.

 CONCLUSIONS